XRPLF/xrpl-dev-portal/content/_code-samples/build-a-wallet/js/README.md

 1. [Node.js](https://nodejs.org/en/download/) (v10.15.3 or higher)
 2. Install [Yarn](https://yarnpkg.com/en/docs/install) (v1.17.3 or higher) or [NPM](https://www.npmjs.com/get-npm) (v6.4.1 or higher)
-3. Add your Seed, Client, and specify testnet/mainnet in .env file - see [example.env](example.env)
+3. Add your Seed, Client, and specify testnet/mainnet in .env file.
+Example .env file is provided in the repo.
 4. Run `yarn install` or `npm install` to install dependencies
 5. Start the app with `yarn dev` or `npm dev`

 # Goals

-At the end of this tutorial, you should be able to build a simple XRP wallet that is displayed in the screenshot section.
+At the end of this tutorial, you should be able to build a simple XRP wallet that can:

-This application is capable of the following:

 - Shows updates to the XRP Ledger in real-time.
 - Can view any XRP Ledger account's activity "read-only" including showing how much XRP was delivered by each transaction.